-It can be hard to talk to a family member or friend about making healthy changes.
-Use these tips to start a conversation about heart-healthy habits like quitting smoking or cutting down on fatty foods.
+It can be hard to talk to a family member or friend about making healthy lifestye changes.
+Use these tips to start a conversation about heart-healthy changes like quitting smoking or getting more physical activity.

 - “I want you to live a long and healthy life.”

 - “I want to help you make healthy changes so you can keep enjoying the things you love to do.”

 Share the facts.

 - “Heart disease is the leading cause of death for both men and women in the United States.”

-- “Heart disease causes 1 in 4 deaths in the United States – more than all types of cancer combined.”
+- “Heart disease causes more types of death in the United States than all types of cancer combined.”